heydemoura/mongoose-simple-loader/README.md

 # mongoose-simple-loader
 Load mongoose models from a given directory dinamically.

 This module will help you import all of your modules from a given directory, automatically, into your scripts.
-You will be able to access then as properties of the returned object.
+You will be able to access them as properties of the returned object.

 # Requirements
 Mongoose